dolorosus/RaspiBackup/Readme.md

 # RaspiBackup.sh
-Script to backup a Raspberry Pi SDCARD to a file.
+Script to backup a Raspberry Pi SDCARD to an imagefile.
 The resulting file can be installed to a sdcard.
 Refer to https://www.raspberrypi.org/documentation/installation/installing-images/README.md